 Creative Campus houses the creative and performing arts departments as well as the Creative Campus library.

 The University works hard to ensure all areas on both campuses are fully accessible.
 It has a dedicated Student Development and Well-being team on hand to discuss any additional needs.
 Its well-trained advisers can meet you face to face, speak with you on the phone or answer any email queries about access issues.

-If you’ve come for an open day to Hope University, you’ll find plenty of places to eat or drink nearby.
-Here’s a quick rundown of the best near the two campuses.
+If you’ve come for an open day, you’ll find plenty of places to eat or drink nearby.
+Here’s a rundown of the best near the two campuses.

 The Childwall area of Liverpool has a handful of great restaurants and bars.
 Try Kahlisa for great Indian food or there’s Elif, a friendly Turkish restaurant.
 Or if you can walk a mile, there’s Neon Jamon in Smithdown Place for tapas with a fantastic atmosphere.

 Being so close to the city centre, you’ll find all of Liverpool’s culinary scene at your fingertips.
 But for something special that’s less than half a mile away, there’s the Empire’s Lime Street Bistro which is great if you’re also taking in a show while you’re there.

 Liverpool is one of England’s most cosmopolitan cities and was the 2008 European capital of culture.
 Whether you’re passing through, looking for heritage, culture and entertainment, checking out the universities, or planning a weekend break, there are plenty of reasons to book a hotel room in Liverpool.
 And with quaint fishing villages and market towns on its doorstep, there's so much to see and do in the surrounding area of Merseyside.